w3c/wai-curricula/content/content-author/content-author-modules.md

 The content author modules guide the creation of courses that:

-* explain how clear writing and plane language relate to accessibility
+* demonstrate and explain how clear content benefits accessibility
 * demonstrate and explain how accessible content enables people with disabilities to use websites and applications
 * teach accessible authoring techniques for:
   * text
   * images
   * tables
   * forms
-  * audio and video
+  * multimedia (including audio and video)

 These modules focus on accessible content creation.
 They are primarily designed for teaching:

 * technical writers
 * editors
 * content creators
+* content publishers

 ### Foundation Prerequisites